graphcommerce-org/graphcommerce/packages/algolia-mesh/README.md

 ### Configuration

-Make sure the Magento 2 module is correctly installed and working.
+1. Make sure the Magento 2 module is correctly installed and working.

-..
-Facets?
+2. Setup the fields that you want to index in algolia `Stores > configuration > Algolia Search > Products > Products`
+3. Configure your aggregations/filters, make sure that the aggregation fields are also indexed in step 2
+   `Stores > Configuration > Algolia Search > Instant Search Page > Facets`
+4. Make sure the aggregations fields are made filterable(Use in layerd Navigation), so the attributeList query can retrieve the labels.
+   `Stores > Products > Attributes`

 ### Customization

-..
+Customise the code by creating plugins on the functions you want to adjust

 ## Algolia for Catalog